morewings/react-calendar-toolkit/src/components/visual/Year/Year.md

 ```

 ### Wrap Year Calendar with custom component
-You can provide wrapper component to Month Calendar, which can be React Component or DOM node.
+You can provide wrapper component to Year Calendar, which can be React Component or DOM node.

 ```js
 import DatePicker from 'react-calendar-toolkit';